fornof/slate/source/index.html.md

 1. Check "Use Keyboard for Input" is selected/on
 2. Play notes
 3. Press "Save Maml Buffer" when you have a phrase.
-4. Put your word before the equals sign
+4. Put your word before the equals sign , then call it twice.

 > type in Maml Buffer:  myWord=abcdefg//8,8, myWord myWord

 5. Press "Render in Maml"

 ## Make a variation of Twinkle Twinkle Little Star